dbrizard/elwaspatid/paper/paper.md

-Concerning guided waves, many efforts are devoted to the computation of dispersion curves for various waveguide geometries: Disperse [@lowe_disperse_2013] is based on the global matrix method, axisym-safe-python [@kalkowski_axisymmetric_2018] uses axisymmetric semi-analytical finite elements.
+Concerning guided waves, many efforts are devoted to the computation of dispersion curves for various waveguide geometries: Disperse [@lowe_disperse_2013] is based on the global matrix method, axisym-safe-python [@kalkowski_axisymmetric_2018] uses axisymmetric semi-analytical finite elements (SAFE), GUIGUW [@bocchini_graphical_2011] is also based on the SAFE formulation.
 Contact between rods and space-time diagrams are out of the scope of these methods.

 Some pieces of software are dedicated to the post-processing of the strain records in the measuring bars of SHPB in order to obtain the stress and strain in the sample.